JesseZhuang/Tiger-AppStore/spring-boot-mysql-hibernate/readme.md

 ## Use a MySQL database in a Spring Boot Web Application through Hibernate

+### Import Project

+With IntelliJ IDEA up and running, click Import Project on the Welcome Screen.
+In the pop-up dialog make sure to select Maven's pom.xml.

 ### Usage

 - Run the application and go on http://localhost:8080/